aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-design/powerpoint-fonts/manage-font/_index.md

 ## **Set Text Font Properties**
 {{% alert color="primary" %}}

 As mentioned in **Managing Font Related Properties**, a [Portion](https://reference.aspose.com/slides/androidjava/com.aspose.slides/classes/Portion) is used to hold text with similar formatting style in a paragraph.
-This article shows how to use title: Aspose.Slides for Android via Java to create a textbox with some text and then define a particular font, and various other properties of the font family category.
+This article shows how to use Aspose.Slides for Android via Java to create a textbox with some text and then define a particular font, and various other properties of the font family category.

 {{% /alert %}}